BradleyParkerDev/pern-app/README.md

-# Express Server (PERN)
+# PERN App

-This is a TypeScript-based Express server that renders React on the server, with shared modules used by both the client and server.
-It includes API routing, SSR entry points, linting, testing, and error handling.
+This is a full-stack TypeScript application with an Express backend, a Vite + React frontend, and shared modules across client and server.
+It includes API routes, SSR entry points, linting, testing, and structured error handling.

 ## Overview